cbor-wg/cddl/draft-ietf-cbor-cddl.md

 Values such as numbers and strings can be used in place of a type.
 (For instance, this is a very common thing to do for a keytype, common enough that CDDL provides additional convenience syntax for this.)

+The value notation is based on the C language, but does not offer all the syntactic variations {{abnf}}.
+The value notation for numbers inherits from C the distinction between integer values (no fractional part or exponent given — NR1 {{ISO6093}}) and floating point values (where a fractional part and/or an exponent is present — NR2 or NR3), so the type `1` does not include any floating point numbers while the types `1e3` and `1.5` are both floating point Numbers and do not include any integer numbers.

 ### Choices